ussaohelcim/Calculadora-Tabajara/README.md

 ```
 # About

-Tabajara it's a fake company created by the Casseta & Planeta comedians where they try to sell useless stuff like an Umbrella wich create rains.
+Tabajara it's a fake company created by the Casseta & Planeta comedians where they try to sell useless stuff like an Umbrella which create rains.